Biography of Captain James Cook

 1769: Venus passes between the Earth and the Sun on 3rd June.
-The ship’s boy Nicholas Young sites New Zealand on 7th October.
-He rounds the northernmost point of New Zealand on 18th December and begins exploration of the West coast.
+The ship’s boy Nicholas Young sights New Zealand on 7th October.
+Cook rounds the northernmost point of New Zealand on 18th December and begins exploration of the West coast.
 He discovers the Society Islands.

 1770: “Endeavor” reaches Botany Bay in Australia on 28th April and Cook claims the land for Britain.
 He rounds the Northern part of Australia on 26th August.
 On 11th October Cook arrives in Batavia.

 1771: Captain Cook arrives back in Britain on 12th July.

 1772: He is promoted to Commander on 13th July and sails again from Plymouth, this time in H.M.S.
 Resolution.
 H.M.S.
 Adventure is also sent as part of the expedition.

 1774: Cook arrives at Easter Island on 12th March.
-Discovers Norfolk Island on 10th October.
+He discovers Norfolk Island on 10th October.

 1776: Cook sets sail from Plymouth again on 12th July in H.M.S.
 Resolution but this time with H.M.S.
 Discovery in the expedition.
 He is charged with discovering a passage around the north coast of America from the Pacific.

 1779: Captain Cook leaves Kealakekua Bay on 4th February but has to return four days later due to damage to the ship.
 The local people were at first friendly but on the 14th February he set ashore on Kealakekua Beach to retrieve a ship’s boat which had been stolen by the inhabitants.
 A priest felled him with his club as he wished to show that he was a mortal and then he was set upon by the mob and several daggers plunged into him.
 Several of Cook’s marines were also killed in the melee.
 Clerke, now in charge, stopped his men from taking reprisals and collected all that remained of Cook when things had calmed down.
-He then went on to try and finish Cook’s work but was thwarted and set sail for Britain once more, unfortunately dying enroute.
+He then went on to try and finish Cook’s work but was thwarted and set sail for Britain once more, unfortunately dying himself enroute.
 The ships reached port in Plymouth harbour on the 4th October 1780.

 When and Where did he Die?